towhids72/ChicagoCrimeApplication/README.md

       * `conda activate your_env_name`
     * Copy your Google credential file to the project root directory, we use this file to connect to Google BigQuery
     * Create a ".env" file in the project root directory, we use this file to load environment variables
-    * Copy the development environment variables from ".env.sample" file and replace necessary values
+    * Copy the development environment variables from ".env.local.sample" file and replace necessary values
     * Now install project requirements
       * `pip install -r requirements.txt`
     * Before running app, you can test Flask app and celery tasks by running